El Salvador questions role of past atrocities in creating new future

 Some students who have studied the civil war period see disturbing echoes in today’s El Salvador.

 Mr. Bukele’s administration has been accused of harassing civil society members, journalists, and opposition politicians, and of quashing public debate.
-“This doesn’t allow the country to have harmony, peace, and development,” says Aaron Manzano, a high schooler who learned about the war in MUPI’s after-school program.
+“This doesn’t allow the country to have harmony, peace, and development,” says Aaron Manzano, a recent graduate who learned about the war in MUPI’s after-school program.
 As in the 1980s, today everyone has to pick a political side, he says.

 Karen Rivera, a former student of Ms. Quinteros’, recalls that she began noticing an increased military presence on the streets during the pandemic as part of Mr. Bukele’s response.
 “But then they stayed.”